cmrazek/MECoalescedConvert/README.md

 The first time this is done, the app will make a backup of the original file (just in case).

 Play the game.

+## ChangeLog

+### Version 1.0.1
+- Changed file name to mecc.exe, because it's easier to type and remember than mecoalc.